pentesterkaran/portswigger-sqli-automation-scripts/README.md

-###### " test.py is a script that i use to try some changes on scripts so this is not for your use it is completely for you
+###### " test.py is a script that i use to try some changes on scripts so this is not for your use it is completely useless for you "